spithash/modsecurity-trusted-bot-ips/README.md

 # modsecurity-trusted-bot-ips

-A Bash script that automatically fetches and parses JSON-based IP range data for trusted search engine bots (Googlebot, Bingbot, and others), ideal for use with ModSecurity and other web application firewalls and servers (nginx, apache).
+A Bash script that automatically fetches and parses JSON-based IP range data for trusted search engine bots (Googlebot, Bingbot, and others), ideal for use with ModSecurity and other web application firewalls and web servers (nginx, apache).

 ---